 Individual study of problems related to Chemical and Biomolecular Engineering.
 May be repeated to a maximum of 6 hours.
 Prerequisite: Sophomore standing and consent of instructor.

 Fundamental concepts and the laws of thermodynamics; the first and second law applications to phase equilibrium and chemical equilibrium and other applications in the Chemical and Biomolecular Engineering profession.
 Credit is not given toward graduation for CHBE 321 and either ABE 340 or ME 200.
-Prerequisite: CHBE 221.
+Prerequisite: CHBE 221 and MATH 241.

 Individual study of problems related to Chemical and Biomolecular Engineering.
 May be repeated to a maximum of 6 hours.
 Prerequisite: Junior standing and consent of instructor.

 Introduction to fluid statics and dynamics; dimensional analysis; design of flow systems; introduction to heat transfer; conduction, convection, and radiation.
 4 undergraduate hours.
 4 graduate hours.
 Credit is not given for both CHBE 421 AND ABE 341.
-Prerequisite: CHBE 221.
+Prerequisite: CHBE 221 and MATH 241.

 Chemical kinetics; chemical reactor design; the interrelationship between transport, thermodynamics, and chemical reaction in open and closed systems.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Credit or registration in CHBE 422.